-In October 2017 HMRC published revised estimates, which put the total tax gap at £34 billion for 2015/16, representing 6% of total tax liabilities.
+In June 2018 HMRC published revised estimates, which put the total tax gap at £33 billion for 2016/17, representing 5.7% of total tax liabilities.
+There has been a long-term reduction in the tax gap, which was estimated to be 7.3% in 2005/06.
 HMRC’s analysis provides a breakdown of the gap by reference to the different types of taxpayer behaviour that lead to a shortfall in receipts, though as HMRC note, the “estimates give a broad indication of behaviours and are calculated using assumptions and judgment.”
-This work suggests that in 2015/16 the annual cost of tax avoidance was £1.7 billion, while the cost of tax evasion was £5.2 billion.
+This work suggests that in 2016/17 the annual cost of tax avoidance was £1.7 billion, while the cost of tax evasion was £5.3 billion.

 Over the past twenty years many commentators have suggested having legislation to counter tax avoidance in general: by providing certainty for both sides as to the tax consequences of any transaction, a ‘general anti-avoidance rule’ might dissuade the most egregious efforts to avoid tax, encourage taxpayers and legal counsel to redirect their energies to more productive activities and allow the authorities to simplify the law without fear of it being systematically undermined.
 In the late 1990s the Labour Government consulted on an anti-avoidance rule before deciding against it.
 Concerns over the scale of tax avoidance rekindled interest in the idea, though in its 2004 Budget the Labour Government announced a new ‘disclosure regime’ as an alternative, whereby tax avoidance schemes would be required to be disclosed to the revenue departments.
 Under ‘DOTAS’ accountants, financial advisers and other 'promoters' selling tax avoidance schemes are required to notify the tax authorities of any new scheme they are to offer to taxpayers.
 Each scheme is given a reference number which, in turn, taxpayers have to use in their tax return, if they have used it.
 HMRC have used this information to track the take-up of avoidance schemes, challenge individual schemes in the courts if HMRC have assessed that they do not work in the way the promoter claims, or to address unintended loopholes in the law that some schemes seek to exploit.